- We strive to provide complete care for our patients. Learn more about all the services we provide.

 We're happy to welcome you to our official website here at Family Pet Hospital of Stone Oak, where your trusted vet in San Antonio is ready to help your furry family members thrive.
 Our team genuinely loves pets, and we would love the opportunity to help your pets enjoy happy, healthy, comfortable lives for many years to come.
 From preventative pet exams and pet vaccinations to major pet surgeries and emergency treatment, your best friend is among friends here!

-Our entire team at Family Pet Hospital of Stone Oak, starting with our husband-and-wide veterinary duo, adheres to the highest standards of professional, compassionate care.
-You can rest easy knowing that your best friend is in skilled, experienced hands with either veterinarian in San Antonio TX.
-Dr. Michael O. Woolley first opened the clinic's doors in 1998, building long-lasting relationships in the community while also establishing our ongoing work with several local animal support organizations.
-Dr. Carolyn Stewart has practiced with us since 1992, working tirelessly to support the high veterinary standards that make us so popular among San Antonio pet owners.
+Our entire team at Family Pet Hospital of Stone Oak, starting from our receptionists to our Veterinarians, adhere to the highest standards of professionalism and compassionate care.
+You can rest easy knowing that your best friend is in skilled, experienced hands with any veterinarian in our hospital.
+We first opened the clinic's doors in 1998, building long-lasting relationships in the community while also establishing our ongoing work with several local animal support organizations in order to further the exceptional animal care we provide.
+Dr. Carolyn Stewart & Dr. Michael Woolley have practiced with us since 1998, working tirelessly to support the high veterinary standards that make us so popular among San Antonio pet owners.

 We aim to serve as your pet's primary care provider for life.
 That's why we offer such varied services as: